 Mr Urwin says: “We’re unique in the area, as we use the farm to provide ingredients for our beers and we help the environment by returning all brewery waste products and water to our land.”

-The brewery sells its ales in casks and bottles to pubs, shops, restaurants and cafés in the north east, Cumbria and North Yorkshire.
-It also hosts brewery tours for visitors and holidaymakers to the area.
+The brewery sells its ales in casks and bottles to pubs, shops, restaurants and cafés in the north east,

 A new visitor centre opened on 1 September, offering tourists and real ale drinkers the chance to sample beers.
 A café alongside serves home-cooked local food and the shop stocks beer-related items and gifts by local artists and craftworkers.